Palak-agarw/tree-canopy-loss/Tree_Canopy_Loss.md

 ## 4. What other factors influence tree canopy loss?
 Based on our analysis of the spatial distribution of tree canopy loss, we look at a few more variables: hydrology, parcel size, construction, land use, redlining, and health outcomes.

 We first examine hydrology because of the potential relationship between proximity to water and tree canopy loss.
-Based on the map in _____, it appears that fishnet cells with hydrological features experience more loss.

 ```r